chihebguesmi11/chihebguesmi11/README.md

 ## 👨‍💻 About Me

 I'm an **AI Engineer** passionate about building intelligent systems that solve real-world problems.
-Currently pursuing my **Master's in Artificial Intelligence, Systems and Data** at Université Paris Dauphine–PSL (Excellence Scholarship recipient).
+An **AI builder and not a simple user** Currently pursuing my **Master's in Artificial Intelligence, Systems and Data** at Université Paris Dauphine–PSL (Excellence Scholarship recipient).

 My focus areas include:
 - 🤖 **Generative AI & LLMs**: Building production-ready AI applications with RAG, LangChain, and multi-agent systems